Management001/linux-80211n-csitool-test/README.md

 ```ruby
 sudo apt install vlc
 ```

-## Open the installed vlc media player and select your camera device ex)'/dev/vidio0' in 'Capture Device'
-## Press the play button to check if the camera is operating normally.
+Open the installed vlc media player and select your camera device ex)'/dev/vidio0' in 'Capture Device'.
+Press the play button to check if the camera is operating normally.

 # 2. Guideline Operation of integrated CSI toolkit
 ## (1). setting of the WiFi router and wireless LAN card: